 Given these facts about the change of values and lifestyles, it is clear to see that there is a lot of potential for co-living spaces for digital nomads.
 That’s why I believe that in the future we will see a rise in places like that.

 While there are hundreds of websites out there to find shared living spaces in general, it is not that easy with co-living spaces for digital nomads.
 Luckily, there are already a few great directories out there, to find the perfect space for you:

 are two directories to find co-living spaces all around the world.
 Type in your preferred location, category, max. price and off you go.
 Read details about the place itself, the location and check out other users’ reviews.

-If these two websites don’t list a space in a city you are looking, simply go with Google.
-The city plus “Co-living space” should list you the places (if there are any with an online presence).
+If these two websites don’t list a space in a city you are looking for, simply go with Google.
+The city plus “Co-living space” should list the places (if there are any with an online presence).

 Examples of Popular Places